sumukhbarve/monoduck/src/utilduck/README.md

 **2. Exhaustiveness Checking**:

-You can use `_.never()` for explicit exhaustiveness checking.
-While TS doesn't often need this, it can improve readability.
+You can use `_.never()` for explicit (compile-time) exhaustiveness checking.
+While TS often doesn't need this, it can improve readability.
 For example:

 ```ts
 export const getPx = (size: 'sm' | 'md' | 'lg') => {